Conformal transformation on metric measure spaces: Introduction

-The organization of this paper is the following.
-In Section 2 we will introduce the notions of Sobolev space, non-smooth Bakry-\'Emery theory, the tangent/cotangent module and analytic dimension of metric measure spaces.
-In Section 3 we will study the conformal transformation on metric measure spaces, the Sobolev space as well as the differential structures under conformal transformation.
-All these objects will be considered in pure intrinsic ways.
-Then, we study the Ricci tensor and prove Theorem \ref{th-conformal} which is a generalization of the formula \eqref{eq:conformal} on $\rcdkn$ spaces.
-As a corollary, we obtain a precise $N$-Ricci curvature bound estimate under conformal transformation in Corollary \ref{coro-conformal} and Corollary \ref{coro-conformal-2}.
-In appendix, we introduce a concrete example to explain how to construct new space using the non-smooth conformal transforms, this may help the readers who are not familiar with non-smooth conformal transformations.
+The paper is organized as follows.
+In Section 2 we introduce the notions of Sobolev space, non-smooth Bakry-\'Emery theory, the tangent/cotangent module and analytic dimension of metric measure spaces.
+In Section 3 we study the conformal transformation on metric measure spaces, the Sobolev space as well as the differential structures under conformal transformation.
+All these objects are considered in pure intrinsic ways.
+We study the Ricci tensor and obtain a generalization of the formula \eqref{eq:conformal} on $\rcdkn$ spaces.
+Then we obtain a precise estimate of $N$-Ricci curvature under conformal transformation.

-\textbf{Acknowledgement}: We would like to thank Prof. Karl-Theodor Sturm for proposing this topic and valuable advice.\\
+\textbf{Acknowledgement}: The author acknowledges the support of the HCM fellowship.
+He thanks Prof. Karl-Theodor Sturm for proposing this topic and valuable advice, and he thanks Anna Mkrtchyan for reading the preliminary version of the manuscript.
+The author also wants to thank the reviewer for helpful remarks and suggestions. \\